ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 - get a IBM Cloud API key - to create an org you need the API key of the account user or you can import an existing orgs and only create spaces
   - get its ID with `bx iam org <org_name> --guid`
   - then terraform import ibm_org.organization GUID

+if you already have an org you want to reuse, you can import its definition in the global state file

+Only the account owner can create an org in the account so get the account API key to do this part

 - pick a location for your cluster with `bx cs locations`
 - use bx cs vlans <location> to find available private and public VLANs for your cluster